 - Let end users see their open tickets in App Home without leaving Slack

-We’re also excited to start taking advantage of the AI-driven Halp Answers, which can turn any Slack message, Confluence page, or knowledge base page into an automated answer that employees can use to DIY their support for common questions and easily solvable problems.
+In addition, many teams are excited to start taking advantage of the AI-driven Halp Answers, which can turn any Slack message, Confluence page, or knowledge base page into an automated answer that’s presented to an end-user when they ask a question.
+This will allow Halp to not only facilitate the tracking and management of requests, but actually automate the end-user experience with answers to commonly asked questions.

 Interested in simplifying your conversational ticketing in Slack or Microsoft Teams?
 Click below for more.